 NIA and the National Plan to Address Alzheimer's Disease

-Efforts under the National Plan are guided by an Advisory Council on Alzheimer’s Research, Care, and Services, consisting of some of the Nation’s foremost experts, convened by the Secretary of the U.S. Department of Health and Human Services.
-With the Advisory Council’s guidance and public input, the first National Plan to Address Alzheimer’s Disease was created in 2012.
+Efforts under the National Plan are guided by an Advisory Council on Alzheimer’s Research, Care, and Services, consisting of some of the nation’s foremost experts, convened by the Secretary of the U.S. Department of Health and Human Services.
+With the advisory council’s guidance and public input, the first National Plan to Address Alzheimer’s Disease was created in 2012.

-- Enhance Public Awareness and Engagement
+- Enhance public awareness and engagement

-NIH leads the research effort on the first goal, targeted to preventing and treating the disease.
+NIH leads the research effort on the first goal, targeted at preventing and treating the disease.
 Updated annually, the research component of the National Plan is a collaborative, evolving framework.
-It outlines the basic, translational, and clinical research needed to understand and conquer Alzheimer’s disease and related dementias.
-In support of the research goals of the National Plan, NIH embarked on an ambitious strategic planning process that engaged key stakeholders and resulted in the development of implementation milestones and success criteria.
+It outlines the basic, translational, and clinical research needed to understand and conquer Alzheimer’s and related dementias.
+In support of the research goals of the Plan, NIH embarked on an ambitious strategic planning process that engaged key stakeholders and resulted in the development of implementation milestones and success criteria.

 - Alzheimer’s Disease Research Summit 2012: Path to Treatment and Prevention

 - Alzheimer's Disease-Related Dementias (ADRD): Research Challenges and Opportunities 2013 Summit

 - Alzheimer’s Disease Research Summit 2015: Path to Treatment and Prevention